Understanding Copyrights For Your Music. The Blogging Musician @ adamharkus.com. Photo Credit: Pixabay

 Social Media Strategies to Get You Noticed

-One response to “Understanding Copyrights for Your Music”
+1 thought on “Understanding Copyrights for Your Music”

 1. Weird Al often asked permission as a courtesy to the original artist as well as a way of including them in on the fun.
 There is a loophole for parodies.
 That loophole met its match when Al’s label contended with Coolio years ago.
 Al hadn’t done anything wrong, nor legally incorrect, but the label had lied and said that Coolio gave the song a go.
 The reality was that the rapper was furious.
 Al apologized very sincerely, a good time later Coolio let it go.
 Still, there was nothing that could legally bind Al to asking for permission when he recorded Amish Paradise (or any of his parodies.)